open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

   - `retry_initial_interval` (default = 5s): Time to wait after the first failure before retrying.
   - `retry_max_interval` (default = 30s): Is the upper bound on backoff.
   - `retry_max_elapsed_time` (default = 300s): Is the maximum amount of time spent trying to send a buffer.
+  - `retry_shutdown_timeout` (default = 30s): The maximum time for which it will try to send data to the DataSet during shutdown.
+This value should be shorter than container's grace period.
 - `logs`:
     - `export_scope_info_on_event` (default = false): Include LogRecord scope information (if available) on the DataSet event.
     - `decompose_complex_message_field` (default = true): Set this to false to disable decomposing complex body / message field types (e.g. a map) into separate fields.